vedran-kolka-syntio/risingwave-docs/docs/sql/commands/sql-create-source.md

 ### Upsert AVRO

 When consuming data in Avro from Kafka topics, the data format needs to be specified as `UPSERT_AVRO`.
 RisingWave will be aware that the source message contains key fields as primary columns, as well as the Kafka message value field.
-If the value field of the message is not null, the row will be updated if the key already exists, or updated if the key does not exist.
+If the value field of the message is not null, the row will be updated if the message key is not empty and already exists in the database table, or inserted if the message key is not empty but does not exist yet in the database table.
 If the value field is null, the row will be deleted.

 Syntax:
 ```sql